ChugR/Adverb/README.md

 ## TODO:

-* The scripts run on Fedora Linux and have some issues running on Windows.
+* The scripts run on Fedora Linux and still have some issues running on Windows.